ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

 Further, it is unclear how LMCE can be used for carbon accounting, as it does not capture any information about emissions from non-marginal generators.
-Here, it is important to note the distinction between LMCE and locational marginal prices (LMPs), which are used to clear the electricity market.
-Since electricity markets seek to minimize total generation cost, the locational marginal price represent the marginal generation cost of the most expensive generator (i.e. the last one to get dispatched to serve electric load at a given location).
-Other generators that are running have a lower cost.
-For emissions, there is no such relationship, i.e. the marginal generator may have higher or lower emissions than the other units that are dispatched.
-As a result, if we allocate carbon emissions to loads based on the locational marginal emissions, the total allocated carbon emissions will generally be higher or lower than the total emissions from generation.
+Here, it is important to note the distinction between LMCE and locational marginal prices (LMPs), which are the result of clearing the electricity market.
+Since electricity markets seek to minimize total generation cost, the locational marginal price represents the marginal generation cost of the most expensive generator that is dispatched in the market clearing to serve electric load at a given location).
+The marginal generator can vary for different locations based on the network constraints, but all other dispatched generators are lower cost.
+For emissions, there is no such relationship for the marginal generator being the highest emitting dispatched generator.
+The marginal generator may have higher or lower emissions than the other units that are dispatched.
+As a result, if we allocate carbon emissions to loads based on the locational marginal emissions as the emission intensity, the total allocated carbon emissions will generally be higher or lower than the total emissions from generation.
 In many cases we find that the difference between the total emissions from generation is significantly different from the total emissions allocated to loads.

 To illustrate the volatility of LMCE, Fig. \ref{fig:comed} shows the average and locational marginal emissions for ComEd in Chicago on 8/13/23.
+This is real-world data reported by the utility.
 We observe that the 5 minute, real-time locational marginal emissions have much higher volatility than the hourly average emissions.
-We also see that the LMCE is significantly higher than the average emissions, indicating that the marginal generator at this location is more polluting than the average generator.
+We also see that the LMCE is often significantly higher than the average emissions, indicating that the marginal generator at this location is more polluting than the average generator.